jaredkirby/SmartPilot/notes.md

-# Is it better if the model has access to all generated answers?
+Is it better if the model has access to all generated answers?
-# Or should it only have access to one at a time?
+Or should it only have access to one at a time?

-'''
-Step 1: Inital "Question" + "Answer: Let's work this out in a step by step way to be
+Step 1: Initial "Question" + "Answer: Let's work this out in a step by step way to be
     sure we have the right answer."

 Step 2: Send the prompt from step 1 to GPT-4 3x to get 3 different answers.
 Test with